manninenaj/HALO_lidar_toolbox/README.md

 development phase and errors mights occur.
 Let me know if that happens.
 You are also more than welcome to suggest changes or additions in to the toolbox!

-8 November 2018
-Antti J Manninen
-University of Helsinki, Finland antti.j.manninen(at)helsinki.fi
+8 November 2018, Antti J Manninen, University of Helsinki, Finland, antti.j.manninen(at)helsinki.fi

 ----
 ### Sequence for processing HALO Doppler lidar data by using this toolbox: